rohilsurana/gify/README.md

-A GIF viewer that shows animations
+A GIF viewer that is capable of showing animations in GIFs.